CJ - Criminal Justice

 CJ 797.
 Policy Analysis and Program Evaluation (3).

-An overview of approaches to public policy analysis and program evaluation.
+Overview of approaches to public policy analysis and program evaluation.
 Examines the roles of participants in public policy development, implementation and evaluation.
 Explores policy and program functions and their intended and unintended impacts.
 Examines methodologies for collection of data and their use in the assessment of programs and program impacts.
-Prerequisites: 15 hours of criminal justice courses including CJ 191, or junior, senior or graduate standing.
+Prerequisites: 15 credit hours of criminal justice courses including CJ 191, or junior, senior or graduate standing.

 CJ 802.
 Quantitative Methods for Public Sector Professionals (3).